wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 ## GitHub / Tools

-<a target="_blank" href="https://github.com/danieljpeter/HyperBatch">https://github.com/danieljpeter/HyperBatch</a> by DanielJPeter
+<a target="_blank" href="https://github.com/danieljpeter/HyperBatch">https://github.com/danieljpeter/HyperBatch</a> by MVP DanielJPeter

+<a target="_blank" href="https://github.com/fredrikhogstrom/salesforce-test-data-creation">https://github.com/fredrikhogstrom/salesforce-test-data-creation</a> by fredrikhogstrom
+provides NodeJs code to create test data for Salesforce unit tests, great for when in an unfamiliar environment.
+It uses multiple API's to get the data.

 ## Learning Modules